sg-iitg/Quick-Connect-WebApp/README.md

 ```
 nodemon server.js
 ```
-Note: Setup the peerjs and localhost to same ports when trying to run on local system
+Note: Setup the peerjs and local servers to listen on the same port when working on local host

 ## Usage
 ### Homepage